 In addition to our in-house program, we offer an 18-hour online graduate certificate in teaching college psychology.
 The certificate is designed for individuals who already have a master’s degree and who want to increase their marketability by becoming qualified to teach psychology courses in community colleges and/or dual credit courses.
 Students take coursework in psychology subfields that are commonly taught at community colleges as well as receive mentorship and training in teaching the subfields.
 Students take a capstone course in order to develop innovative and effective teaching skills based on Scholarship of Teaching and Learning (SoTL) research.

 Prerequisites for the Master of Arts in psychology include:

 - General psychology, psychological statistics and research design courses (or equivalent courses)

 - Nine credit hours in social and behavioral sciences

 - Minimum overall grade point average of 3.0 on a 4.0 scale

 - Applicants who do not meet these minimum requirements may be considered for admission on a case-by-case basis

-- Students can choose a thesis or non-thesis option.
-Students who chose the non-thesis option must complete a teaching practicum.
+- Students can choose a thesis or nonthesis option.
+Students who choose the nonthesis option must complete a teaching practicum.

 A limited number of graduate assistantships are available.
 Graduate assistantships consist of working 20 hours a week assisting professors with research and/or teaching.
 See below for application.

-The application deadline for fall admission is July 15th.
-However, review of applications begins around May 1st, with consideration being given based on the date which application materials are received.
-All things being equal, applications received earlier will be given higher priority.
+The application deadline for fall admission is July 15; however, review of applications begins around May 1, with consideration given based on the date application materials are received.
+Applications received earlier will be given higher priority.
 See the application checklist for materials to be submitted.